oudeng/COVID-19_Dateset_Japan/README.md

 ### This dataset focus on : 'Daily_Confirmed_Cases', 'Daily_Confirmed_Cases_Total', 'Daily_Death' and 'Death_Total' in each prefecture of Japan.
 The data is from the COVID-19 beginning in Japan to the latest.
 ### Datalink: https://www3.nhk.or.jp/n-data/opendata/coronavirus/nhk_news_covid19_prefectures_daily_data.csv

-#### Q1: How do the NHK_covid19_dataset.py works?
+#### Q: How it works?

-#### A1: It gets the NHK COVID-19 dataset automatically and saves as a working CSV for your own reaserch.
+#### A: It gets NHK COVID-19 dataset automatically.
+Acording your input parameters, the filtering result of csv and png will be saved to the results subfolder.
-   Or, according to the research purpose, to choose a_0 in Col_Dict and to_disply in Prefcture_Dict, we can plot them.
-   Modified nice looking matplotlib graph with charming date display and easy setting.

-#### Q2: How to use the NHK_covid19_dataset.py?
+#### Q: How to use this file?

-#### A2: Input in line77 of a_0 to choose which column of data.
+#### A: Just input prefered parameters of Col_Dict and  Prefecture_Dict.
+The input place is between "INPUTs START" and "INPUTs END".

    Col_Dict = {'0':'Prefecture_ID', '1':'Name', '2':'Daily_Confirmed_Cases', '3':'Daily_Confirmed_Cases_Total',
             '4':'Daily_Death', '5':'Death_Total'}

-   And input in line112 to choose the prefecture(s) to plot.

    Prefecture_Dict = {'1': 'Hokkaido','2': 'Aomori','3': 'Iwate','4': 'Miyagi','5': 'Akita','6': 'Yamagata','7': 'Fukushima',
                    '8': 'Ibaraki','9': 'Tochigi','10': 'Gunma','11': 'Saitama','12': 'Chiba','13': 'Tokyo','14': 'Kanagawa',